iuvbio/pandas_ods_reader/README.md

 pandas_ods_reader
 ===

-Provides a function to read in an ODS file and return a pandas DataFrame.
+Provides a function to read in an ODS file and returns a pandas DataFrame.

 It uses `ezodf` to read in the ods file.
 If a range is specified in the sheet to be imported, it seems that `ezodf` imports empty cells as well.
 Therefore,